 Amazon Location Service

 Geospatial applications are gaining prominence, and Amazon Location Service takes center stage in this section.
-We'll explore how this service simplifies the integration of location-based features into applications, opening new possibilities for developers to create context-aware and location-aware user experiences.
+We will explore how this service simplifies the integration of location-based features into applications, opening new possibilities for developers to create context-aware and location-aware user experiences.

 Amazon Pinpoint